wopl/jwdoc/README.md

 [Project page]             http://github.com/ari/jobsworth

-I hope, this collection of information will grow the user community of Jobsworth.
+I hope, this collection of information will grow the user community of Jobsworth Project Management software.
 Please contribute with anything you think is useful here.
 Especially the many screenshots need some good descriptions first.